How to Install Fedora 38 with Snapshot and Rollback Support

 $ sudo dnf install snapper python3-dnf-plugin-snapper

-Create new snapper configurations named root and home for the Btrfs volume at / and /home, respectively.
+Create new snapper configurations named root and home for the btrfs volume at / and /home, respectively.

 $ sudo snapper -c root create-config /